law911012eqw/battleship/README.md

 ### Issues to fix
 **Minor**:
 * First attack from one of the player is not listed as an outcome.
-* AI not starting after state start was toggled.
-* Sometimes there's an undefined error when AI only has few legal attacks left.
+* Sometimes it results to an undefined error when an AI w/ hard diff only has less than 5 attacks left.

 ### TODOS
 4/4/20